Project DANCR and DANCR-Tool accomplished

 Credits:

-Experts in contemporary dance; two senior (incl. one choreographer), and two junior: anonymous due to data-protection regulations.
+Experts in contemporary dance; two seniors (incl. one choreographer), and two juniors: anonymous due to data-protection regulations.

 Contemporary dance, dance theory, movement analysis: Eva-Maria Kraft.